×

 Scottish artist Brooke Combe, known for lush orchestral arrangements and Motown-inspired vocals, collaborates with James Skelly on her debut album "Dancing At The Edge Of The World."

-Lucy Spraggan, UK singer-songwriter, rose to fame on The X Factor 2012 as the first contestant to perform original songs.
-Known for hits like "Sober," she’s an indie artist, label owner, and bestselling author who’s collaborated with Robbie Williams and worked with Simon Cowell.
+Lucy Spraggan, UK singer-songwriter, rose to fame on The X Factor with original songs.
+Known for hits like "Sober," she’s sold 150,000+ albums and works with Robbie Williams and Simon Cowell.

 The Wombats, based in LA, are known for their playful yet profound songwriting.
 Their new album Oh!
 The Ocean explores tech rock and sci-fi pop with producer John Congleton, offering a warm, human sound with social themes.